CompPhysDep/MD_test_2/README.md

-This repository contains auxillary programs which help to do any pre/postproceccing work at simulations.
+This repository contains auxillary programs for pre/postproceccing work at simulations.